maseno/data-metadata-iso/adiwg-iso/schema/README.md

 #/adiwg-iso/schema

-This directory contains files documenting the ADIwg ISO XML schema.
+This directory contains files documenting the ADIwg ISO XML schema for data metadata.